• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Honey

-Honey or another sweetener of choice will be required to replace the processed sugar in these muffins.
+Honey or another sweetener of choice will be required to replace the processed sugar in these sourdough blueberry muffins.
 Cane sugar is also another great option that will produce a similar taste.

 Maple Syrup